 Amazing day trip to Abu Dhabi from Dubai Port to discover the main attractions of the Capital of United Arab of Emirates.
 Abu Dhabi Day Tour from Port Rashid allows you to enjoy seeing the Grand Mosque of Sheikh Zayed and move to the historical Heritage Village which houses a museum inside.

-Then you will stop at the Corniche, the impressive eight-kilometre stretch of perfectly manicured waterfront with children’s play area, beach, cafés and restaurants.
+Then you will stop at the Corniche, the impressive eight-kilometer stretch of perfectly manicured waterfront with children’s play area, beach, cafés, and restaurants.
 On to Abu Dhabi Marina Mall, home to hundreds of luxury shops as well as souvenir stores where you can pick up mementos of your day out in the capital.
-Then head to visit to Louvre Museum Abu Dhabi.
-After a long yet adventurous day we will transfer you back to Port Rashid in Dubai.
+Then head to visit Louvre Museum in Abu Dhabi.
+After a long yet adventurous day, we will transfer you back to Port Rashid in Dubai.

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|

 |Prices per person||$ 630||$ 425||$ 265||$ 199|